PierreKimbanziR/belgium_housing_price_predictor/README.md

 ## Data analysis

-I tried to get some insights from the data before
+Some insights on the dataset.

+Correlations :

+Heatmap :

 ## Data preprocessing